ThompsonJamesBliss/covid-obs-exp/README.md

 ## Data

 `raw data/fakeDailyPlayerPositives.csv`: fake data of player positives of for each team on each date.
-- `observationDay`: Date of observation.
+- `observationDay`: date of observation.
 - `team`: NFL team.
 - `cumPos`: cumulative positives for team to Date (all set to 0).